workspace-for-cross-modality/RDA-Net/README.md

  ## Attention Results

- Here we draw the attention results learned by RDA-Net in NTU-60 dataset
+ Here we draw the attention results learned by RDA-Net in NTU-60 dataset, where the radius of the ellipses are proportional to the joint relevance.
+The marked greenlight  ellipses  refer  to  the  correct  attention  weights ,  larger radius corresponding to larger weights.

 ![ours_attention](https://user-images.githubusercontent.com/78781422/111570684-4978a700-87e0-11eb-919b-d300b7a53a22.png)